molevolworkshop/molevolworkshop.github.io/software/jetstream2023.md

 This is the default cloud-config boot script with some modifications for MOLE.

-:small_blue_diamond: One modification is the addition of the moleuser.
-Note that SSH public keys for the co-directors as well as the TAs are automatically saved to the _~moleuser/.ssh/authorized_keys_ directory on each instance, making it easy for the TAs to log in to any instance, even if the student has changed the moleuser password, which is not shown in the cloud-config script below for security reasons (you should replace <tt><not shown></tt> with a meaningful password that will be communicated to students in the first (intro) computer lab.
+* One modification is the addition of the moleuser.
+Note that SSH public keys for the co-directors as well as the TAs are automatically saved to the _~moleuser/.ssh/authorized_keys_ directory on each instance, making it easy for the TAs to log in to any instance, even if the student has changed the moleuser password (will be communicated to students in the first (intro) computer lab).

-:small_blue_diamond: Another modification is the addition of 8 lines to the runcmd section.
+* Another modification is the addition of 7 lines to the runcmd section.
 These lines do the following:

+1. makes moleuser the owner of everything inside _/usr/local/share/mole_
-1. makes moleuser the owner of _/opt/astral/astral.5.7.1.jar_ (needed for ASTRAL to be started without using sudo)
+2. makes moleuser the owner of everything inside _/opt/astral_ (needed for ASTRAL to be started without using sudo)
-2. makes moleuser the owner of _/opt/astral/lib_ (ditto)
-3. makes moleuser the owner of _/opt/jModelTest/jModelTest.jar_ (needed for jModelTest to be started without using sudo)
+3. makes moleuser the owner of everything inside _/opt/jModelTest_ (needed for jModelTest to be started without using sudo)
-4. makes moleuser the owner of _/opt/jModelTest/lib_ (ditto)
-5. creates an alias named _astral_ (makes it easier to start ASTRAL)
+4. creates an alias named _astral_ (makes it easier to start ASTRAL)
-6. creates an alias named _jmodeltest_ (makes it easier to start jModelTest)
+5. creates an alias named _jmodeltest_ (makes it easier to start jModelTest)
-7. creates an alias named _raxmlHPC_ (some tutorials use raxmlHPC rather than raxml)
+6. creates an alias named _phyml_ (which points to the phyml executable inside jModelTest)
-8. creates a symbolic link named _moledata_ (makes it easier to find example datasets)
+7. creates a symbolic link named _moledata_ (makes it easier to find example datasets)

 ~~~~~~
 #cloud-config